stemangiola/tidySingleCellExperiment/README.md

 tidySingleCellExperiment provides a bridge between Bioconductor single-cell packages \[@amezquita2019orchestrating\] and the tidyverse
 \[@wickham2019welcome\].
-It creates an invisible layer that enables viewing the Bioconductor *SingleCellExperiment* object as a tidyverse tibble, and provides SingleCellExperiment-compatible *dplyr*, *tidyr*, *ggplot* and *plotly* functions.
+It enables viewing the Bioconductor *SingleCellExperiment* object as a tidyverse tibble, and provides SingleCellExperiment-compatible *dplyr*, *tidyr*, *ggplot* and *plotly* functions.
 This allows users to get the best of both Bioconductor and tidyverse worlds.

 ## Functions/utilities available